sayanarijit/sayanarijit.github.io/src/site/notes/ai.md

 - Deep learning operations reinvented https://github.com/arogozhnikov/einops
 - Machine Learning Compilation https://mlc.ai/
 - Numbers every LLM Developer should know https://github.com/ray-project/llm-numbers
+- Sample code and notebooks for Generative AI on Google Cloud, with Gemini on Vertex AI https://github.com/GoogleCloudPlatform/generative-ai
+- The basics of neural networks, and the math behind how they learn: https://www.3blue1brown.com/topics/neural-networks
+- Collection of important articles to be treated as a textbook https://github.com/dmarx/anthology-of-modern-ml

 ## Books